codyaverett/memento/personal/job-hunting/Acre Trader.md

 ## Intro
 Hi, I am called Cody Averett.
-I'm a long-time coding nerd and have experience with a lot of different technologies.
+I'm a long-time code nerd and have experience with a lot of different technologies.
-- High and low level programming languages
 - Databases
 - CICD and devops
 - containers